ThomasHEaton/UIEX/README.md

 ## Classes

+Collectively the following class will be refered to as the `RedOwlClasses` for purposes of understanding what features only work within these classes

 ### RedOwlVisualElement (Gold)

 This is an abstract base class that derives from `VisualElement` and takes care of all the boiler plate for UIElements - The class is so stupidly simple that i'm going to link it here for you to go read, trust me its really short [so go read it](https://github.com/rocktavious/UIEX/blob/master/Assets/RedOwl/Editor/UIEX/RedOwlVisualElement.cs)